TheOdd23/Get_next_line/README.md

 This function come in pretty handy when it comes to parse text files.

-The main concept to learn in this project is static variables and how they keep their memory after each call and the hard part was to make sure there was no memory leaks.
+The main concept to learn in this project is static variables and how they keep their memory after each call.
+The hard part was to make sure there was no memory leaks.

-The bonus was to be able to manage mutliple fds, obviously not in the same call.
+The bonus was to be able to manage mutliple opened fds.